 If you are having issues with your ability to move, limitations or injuries that are keeping you from playing sports or working out, need modifications to your exercise routine to meet your individual situation, or have pain that is keeping you from the life you love, Physical Therapy care is what you may need to help get your health back on track.

-According to the World Confederation for Physical Therapy, the physical therapist “is concerned with identifying and maximizing quality of life and movement potential within the spheres of promotion, prevention, treatment/intervention, habilitation and rehabilitation.
+According to the World Confederation for Physical Therapy, the physical therapist “is concerned with identifying and maximizing quality of life and movement potential within the spheres of promotion, prevention, treatment/intervention, habilitation, and rehabilitation.
 This encompasses physical, psychological, emotional, and social wellbeing.”

-What Happens at a Physical Therapy Exam?
+What Happens at a Physical Therapy Exam Near You?

 Is Physical Therapy Really Effective?